zinqlabs/stagehand/README.md

   - `apiKey`: (optional) your Browserbase API key.
 Defaults to `BROWSERBASE_API_KEY` environment variable.
   - `projectId`: (optional) your Browserbase project ID.
 Defaults to `BROWSERBASE_PROJECT_ID` environment variable.
   - `browserbaseSessionCreateParams`: configuration options for creating new Browserbase sessions.
-  - `browserbaseResumeSessionID`: ID of an existing Browserbase session to resume.
+  - `browserbaseSessionID`: ID of an existing live Browserbase session.
+Overrides `browserbaseSessionCreateParams`.
   - `logger`: a function that handles log messages.
 Useful for custom logging implementations.
   - `verbose`: an `integer` that enables several levels of logging during automation:
     - `0`: limited to no logging